facebook (temporarily) bricked my site

 total_db = 11ms total = 648ms stable tldr

-thanks for the free load test, zuck.
+thanks for the free load test, zuck. all the bugs were mine.

 databakkes.be - free Belgian company lookup.
 1.9M companies. now with 100ms redirects.